 Your puppy's stomach is very sensitive, and can be easily upset if you change their puppy food suddenly, whether it’s between wet and dry food, to another brand, or from a puppy to adult formula.

 If you’ve just brought them home for the first time, it’s a good idea to keep them on the food recommended by the breeder or rescue centre at first, unless there’s an obvious problem.

 If you do need to change their food, take your time to give their tummy time to adjust.
 Mix a little of their new food into the old one, gradually adding more and more over the course of 7-10 days until your puppy is just eating the new food.

-If you switch from a wet food to a dry food, your puppy may take some time to adjust.
+If you switch from a wet puppy food to a dry food, your puppy may take some time to adjust.
 They will chew it more actively, may take longer to eat and will certainly require more water.
 If you’re switching from dry to wet, don’t be surprised if they drink a little less.
-Again, the texture may seem odd to them so, if they’re used to crunching dry food, you might want to mix in a few biscuits.
+Again, the texture may seem odd to them so if they’re used to crunching dry food, you might want to mix in a few biscuits.

-It’s worth remembering that a portion of dry food will look smaller than a portion of wet food and, as dry foods are in general more energy-dense than wet foods, your puppy may need to eat proportionally more wet food to gain the same calories.
+It’s worth remembering that a portion of dry food will look smaller than a portion of wet food and, as dry foods are in general more energy-dense than wet foods, so your puppy may need to eat proportionally more wet food to gain the same calories.

 Following our advice on how to feed your puppy should mean that you have a happy and healthy dog with plenty of energy to play with!